 The popular statue of King Kamehameha in front of the Honolulu Supreme Court is not the original.
 It was sculpted and casted in Europe but got lost en route to Hawaii.
 Since the revelation was supposed to be the highlight of the festivities in commemoration of the 100-year arrival of Captain Cook to the Hawaiian islands, a second casting was rushed to the Hawaiian islands.

 The stately Liliuokalani Gardens are located on Banyan Drive in downtown Hilo.
-This Japanese garden is the largest of its size outside Japan and features fish ponds, pagodas and even a teahouse.
-The park was a gift from Queen Lili’uokalani to honour the Japanese immigrants that live on the Big Island.
+This Japanese garden is the largest of its size outside Japan and features fish ponds, pagodas, and even a teahouse.
+The park was a gift from Queen Lili’uokalani to honor the Japanese immigrants who live on the Big Island.

 One of the lesser-known activities in Big Island is taking a botanical tour in the Kona Cloud Forest Sanctuary, which can be found in Kaloko Mauka, at 3,000 ft elevation.
 It’s home to an impressive display of native vegetation, such as Koa or Ojia, and a plethora of non-indigenous plants.
 It’s a paradise for many exotic bird species too.

-Dating back to the early 20th century, the Kohala Ditch Trail is a network of hand-wrought flumes and channels that was built to irrigate the surrounding former sugarcane plantations of Kohala.
-This kayak tour lets you meander through the scenic and pristine landscape the Kohala Ditch Company’s private grounds.
+Dating back to the early 20th century, the Kohala Ditch Trail is a network of hand-wrought flumes and channels that were built to irrigate the surrounding former sugarcane plantations of Kohala.
+This kayak tour lets you meander through the scenic and pristine landscape of the Kohala Ditch Company’s private grounds.

-This 4-mile scenic drive is insanely beautiful.
+This 4-mile along the Hamakua Coast is insanely beautiful.
 Enjoy the most spectacular views from the old Mamalahoa highway as the curvy road, dotted with one-mane bridges, hugs the rugged Onomea Bay coastline.
-It’s like a short version of the Road to Hana.
+It’s one of the most scenic drives on the island, comparable to a short version of the Road to Hana.

 By the way, don’t get spooked by the occasional mongoose crossing the road.

-Hapuna Beach State Park is the most powdery white sand beach on the island.
+Hapuna Beach State Park is the most powdery white sand beach on the Big Island of Hawaii.
 It’s located along the driest stretch of coastline so sunny weather is almost always guaranteed.
-Hapuna beach is the perfect place to go boogie-boarding – yep, that’s me on the photo – and I spotted several turtles while swimming here.
+Hapuna Beach State Park is the perfect place to go boogie-boarding – yep, that’s me in the photo – and I spotted several sea turtles while swimming here.

 At the north end of the beach, you’ll find The Westin Hapuna Beach Resort.

-What better place to end this ultimate list of things to do on the Big Island in Hawaii than the legendary Lava Lava Beach Club.
-The gorgeous beachfront setting, cozy atmosphere and tasty menu make this the perfect place to unwind.
-Its prime location in Anaeho’omalu Bay, one of the most scenic beaches on the island, guarantees an unrivaled sunset experience.
+What better place to end this ultimate list of best things to do on the Big Island in Hawaii than the legendary Lava Lava Beach Club?
+The gorgeous beachfront setting, cozy atmosphere, and tasty menu make this the perfect place to unwind.
+Its prime location in Anaeho’omalu Bay, one of the most scenic beaches on Big Island Hawaii, guarantees an unrivaled sunset experience.

 And if you have a hard time leaving this convivial place, then you’ll be pleased to learn that you can actually spend the night in a Lava Lava Beach Club cottage.

-Map of the activities on the Big Island of Hawaii
+Map of these things to do on Big Island Hawaii

 For your convenience, we’ve created this map mentioning all the unique things to do on the Big Island as listed in this article.